pywind/codeart-extension/CONTRIBUTING.md

 1. **Definitions:**

-   - "Code" means the computer software code, whether in human-readable or machine-executable form, that I submit to Flexpilot.
+   - "Code" means the computer software code, whether in human-readable or machine-executable form, that I submit to CodeArt.
-   - "Submit" means any form of electronic, verbal, or written communication sent to Flexpilot, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems.
+   - "Submit" means any form of electronic, verbal, or written communication sent to CodeArt, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems.
-   - "Contribution" means any Code, documentation, or other original work of authorship that is Submitted by me to Flexpilot.
+   - "Contribution" means any Code, documentation, or other original work of authorship that is Submitted by me to CodeArt.

 2. **Grant of Rights:**

-   - I grant to Flexpilot and to recipients of software distributed by Flexpilot a perpetual, worldwide, non-exclusive, royalty-free, irrevocable license to use, copy, modify, and distribute my Contributions.
+   - I grant to CodeArt and to recipients of software distributed by CodeArt a perpetual, worldwide, non-exclusive, royalty-free, irrevocable license to use, copy, modify, and distribute my Contributions.
-   - I understand and agree that my Contributions may be included in commercial products by Flexpilot.
+   - I understand and agree that my Contributions may be included in commercial products by CodeArt.
-   - I grant Flexpilot the right to change the license of my Contributions without additional permission, even though the project currently uses the GNU GPLv3 license.
+   - I grant CodeArt the right to change the license of my Contributions without additional permission, even though the project currently uses the GNU GPLv3 license.

 3. **Originality of Work:**